Gunther von Hagens' life reads like an archetypal scientist's

 interests around the globe.
 He accepted a visiting professorship at

 Dalian Medical University in China in 1996, and became director of the

 Plastination research center at the State Medical Academy in

 Bishkek/Kyrgyzstan.
 In 2001, he founded a private company, the Von

 Hagens Dalian Plastination Ltd., in Dalian, China.
 In 2004, Dr. von Hagens began a visiting

 University College of Dentistry.
 He is currently in the process of

 designing the first anatomy curriculum in the United States that will

 use plastinated specimens in lieu of dissection.

-Gunther von Hagens' BODY WORLDS exhibitions are currently showing in America, Europe and Asia.
+Gunther von Hagens' BODY WORLDS exhibitions are currently showing in America, Africa, Asia, and Europe.
 "The human body is the last remaining nature in a man

 made environment," he says.
 "I hope for the exhibitions to be places of